 E. Making admissions decisions

 23. TEIs are responsible for making admissions decisions in cases where applicants meet the entry requirements (as specified in the TEI's approved Admissions Policy).
-Applications from individuals who do not meet the entry requirements should be sent to the Common Awards Team for consideration by the Common Awards Management Board (see below).
+Applications from individuals who do not meet the entry requirements should be sent to the Common Awards Team for consideration by the Common Awards Management Board via a concession request. (see below).

 F. Referring admissions decisions to the University